nixworks/public/news/2017/11/28/a-soyuz-2-1b-s-fregat-upper-stage-malfunctions-during-meteor-m-no-2-1-s-launch-from-the-vostochny-cosmodrome-the-status-of-the-satellite-an.md

 ### [2017-11-28](/news/2017/11/28/index.md)

 # A Soyuz-2.1b's Fregat upper stage malfunctions during Meteor-M No.2-1's launch from the Vostochny Cosmodrome.
-The status of the satellite and 18 other payloads are unknown as they are either stranded in a wrong orbit or reentered atmosphere and crashed in the ocean.
+The status of the satellite and 18 other payloads are unknown, as they are either stranded in a wrong orbit or reentered atmosphere and crashed in the ocean.